 Workshops & Classes

 There are many talented creative individuals and groups throughout Perthshire offering classes, workshops and masterclasses in a wide variety of interests throughout the year.
-We want to share these opportunities, whether you’re looking to develop a skill, learn a new one, a one off ‘inspirational’ masterclass, dates for summer schools or a regular weekly art class.
-If you’re an artist with new dates to share then please email Perthshire Creates with details and an image so we can add them to this page.
+We want to share these opportunities, whether you’re looking to develop a skill, learn a new one, a one-off ‘inspirational’ masterclass, dates for summer schools or a regular weekly art class.
+If you’re an artist with new dates to share then please fill out out details on this link to add/update details about workhops and classes you run on this page.

 Venues, Organisations & Artists offering workshops and classes